oasis-open/cti-stix-elevator/docs/warnings.rst

 =============================================================================================================== ====    =====
 Message                                                                                                         Code    Level
 =============================================================================================================== ====    =====
-Results produced by the stix2-elevator are not for production purposes.
-201     warn Observable Expressions should not contain placeholders                                                          202     error Placeholder *[id]* should be resolved                                                                           203     error Found definition for *[id]*                                                                                     204     info
+Results produced by the stix2-elevator may generate warning messages which should be investigated               201     warn Observable Expressions should not contain placeholders                                                          202     error Placeholder *[id]* should be resolved                                                                           203     error Found definition for *[id]*                                                                                     204     info